 David learned from London and regained the world number one ranking in 2013 by winning the European Championships.
 The team had a major change after London so did really well getting Gold.

 In 2014 David had to make adjustments to his set of balls to cope with new rule changes and a markedly improved BC1 field of players.
 Suffering defeats at each of the new World open events kept giving David new areas to improve and new rivals to look out for.
 Finally, David graduated from university with his degree and was able to solely focus on boccia.
 In September, David went to World Championships in Beijing was involved in a battle for the world number one ranking with Daniel Perez from Holland and he beat his new rival in the semi-finals, and then played the game of his life to beat Pattaya’s teammate and rival Witsanu Huadpradit 8-2 in the final.
 In the team event, it was a really tough tournament, losing to Brazil in the semi-final, but the players eventually achieved bronze against Portugal.

 In March 2016, David went to Beijing to defend his individual world title.
 He battled hard to knock Daniel Perez out in the last 16, then went on a great run to the semi-final before losing to Pattaya in a very uneven game.
 David recovered to win the bronze medal match and secure his 3rd seed status for Rio.
-David recently won gold at world open beating Daniel again in the final and showed much improved form.
+David also won gold at world open beating Daniel again in the final and showed much improved form.
 The team also gained silver, narrowly losing to rivals Japan in a tie-break.